CHARACTERIZATION OF MORTALITIES REQUIRING AUTOPSY BY A MEDICAL BOARD

 Background

 In general, a single autopsy surgeon undertakes medico-legal autopsies; nonetheless, in particular scenarios, a collaboration of medical experts may occur.
-This involvement is frequently a consequence of administrative mandates rather than established protocols, highlighting the necessity for unequivocal guidelines.
+This study aims to characterize the mortalities necessitating medicolegal autopsies by a Medical Board over an extended timeframe, thereby facilitating the development of a comprehensive profile of such cases pertinent to this region.

 Methods

-A cumulative total of 262 records pertaining to post-mortem examinations performed by Medical Boards from April 2015 to March 2020 were acquired subsequent to the fulfilment of our established criteria through the method of consecutive sampling in this retro-prospective observational study, which was executed within the Department of Forensic Medicine and Toxicology at the Rajendra Institute of Medical Sciences, Ranchi.
-The data were systematically documented in a case report form, a template was subsequently developed, and later subjected to analysis utilizing appropriate statistical methodologies.
+A cumulative total of 262 records about post-mortem examinations performed by Medical Boards from April 2015 to March 2020 were acquired after the fulfillment of our established criteria through the method of consecutive sampling in this retro-prospective observational study, which was executed within the Department of Forensic Medicine and Toxicology at the Rajendra Institute of Medical Sciences, Ranchi.

 Results